Makaze/watch.nvim/README.md

                     "
                     " @function GetHLHex
                     " @description Returns the #rrggbb hex value for a HL group.
-                    " @poram group The highlight group to get. e.g. 'Comment' " @param ground The value to get ('fg' or 'bg').
+                    " @param group The highlight group to get. e.g. 'Comment' " @param ground The value to get ('fg' or 'bg').
                     " @return The #rrggbb color value.
                     function!
 GetHLHex(group, ground)